 This is where each child is encouraged to participate in group discussion around a range of topics covering all areas of the EYFS curriculum.
 The aim is to help with their communication skills and to build their confidence and self-esteem.

-A whole range of activities are available to the children which include: role play in the home corner or through dressing-up; painting; modelling using play dough; cooking; puzzles and games; reading in the book corner; using the computer; story time, music and singing.
+A whole range of activities are available to the children which include: role play in the home corner or through dressing-up; painting; modelling using play dough; cooking; puzzles and games; reading in the quiet corner; story time, music and singing.
 These activities are usually centred on topics which have evolved through establishing an interest of a child, or group of children and cover the objectives of the early learning goals within the EYFS curriculum.
-The children are encouraged to express their ideas and feelings, to work independently and also within the group.
+The children are encouraged to express their ideas and feelings, to work independently and also within a group.

 The children take their snack in the ‘snack cafe’ which opens for about an hour in the morning.
 Children are provided with milk or water and a small selection of fresh fruit/vegetables.
 Once a week we offer a multi-cultural snack and talk about the country where the food comes from and learn a few words too in the native language.
 Water is freely available throughout the course of the day, in named water bottles provided by you at the start of the day.